Vulvar Varicosities Symptoms, Causes, and Treatment

 - Elevate Hips -Elevating hips while lying down will promote circulation.
 A pillow or rolled towel under the hips would be helpful.

 - Cool Compress - This will ease pain and reduce swelling of the area.
 Make sure to use a comfortable temperature.

-Appearance of vaginal varicose veins should usually be seen within 6-8 weeks post-partum.
-Sometimes symptoms will ease as well, but if this is not the case for you, veins can be treated with a chemical injection, Sclerotherapy.
-One word of caution.
-It is important to rule out Chronic Venous Insufficiency before attempting any treatment as this is often the major underlying cause of vulvar varicosities.
+You most likely will not need treatment for vulvar varicose veins as improvement in the appearance of vaginal varicose veins is typically seen within 4-8 weeks post-partum.
+Sometimes symptoms will ease as well, but if this is not the case for you, veins can be treated based upon the underlying cause.
+It is important to evaluate for venous insufficiency and Pelvic Congestion Syndrome before attempting any treatment as these are often the major underlying cause.

 Once a duplex ultrasound has ruled out venous insufficiency, sclerotherapy is the preferred treatment.
 If venous insufficiency is present, sclerotherapy can still be utilized as adjunct treatment while the leg veins are treated.

 Next Steps for Vein Evaluation

 At Advanced Vein Institute of Arizona, we believe that every patient is unique, and every vein treatment needs to be specifically tailored for each patient.
 A full exam, Duplex Ultrasound, and if needed a Transvaginal Ultrasound will enable us to properly diagnose and recommend treatment, based on your specific needs.